Saturday, August 24, 2024

 And it was through the good offices of these Montenegrins that Philippe gained access to the Grand Dukes, and later to their Majesties.
 Empress Alexandra was on intimate terms with none of the female members of the Imperial family except those Montenegrin women, who were to her a cross between bosom-friends and chambermaids.
 For months Philippe secretly lived in St. Petersburg and in the Summer residences of his high patrons.
 Consultations and mystic seances were continuously going on there with the participation of their Majesties, the Grand Dukes, and their Montenegrin wives.--Yarmolinsky, A., Witte, S. I. (2018).
 The Memoirs of Count Witte. p 203.
 United States: Creative Media Partners, LLC.

-James L. Houghteling Jr, a man working the in the US embassy at the time, relayed similar rumors that the Emperor attended a seance to bring up the recently assassinated Rasputin:
+James L. Houghteling Jr, a man working in the US embassy at the time, relayed similar rumors that the Emperor attended a seance to bring up the recently assassinated Rasputin:

 Monday February 19 [1917]: I heard yesterday the story of the spiritualist seance engineered by Protopopoff for the Tsar.
 It was at Tsarskoe Selo.
 The Tsar, Tsarina, their two eldest daughters, the minister and his right-hand man gathered around the table.
 Suddenly Protopopoff grew rigid, with set eyes and tense arms outstretched; then after some minutes he pulled himself together and said, “There has just appeared to me the spirit of St. Gregory Rasputin ; and he bids us continue to strengthen the Holy Autocracy.”
 The Tsar sat staring and believed every word of it.
 I hear this story is current, with some variations, and is regarded as gospel truth, in many “well-informed circles.”--A Diary of the Russian Revolution. page 35-36.
 (1918).
 JAMES L. HOUGHTELING.
 JR United States: Dodd, Mead and Company.